miharajster/creatim/frontend/creatim/SETUP.md

 ### Security & Cart Protection

-**Submitted Cart Protection:**
+**Submitted Cart Auto-Reset:**
-- Once a cart is submitted (order placed), it **cannot be modified**
+- When cart is submitted (order placed), it's marked with `submitted = 1`
+- Orders are permanently linked to the submitted cart state snapshot
+- When user tries to add new items, backend automatically resets the cart:
-- `Cart::isSubmitted()` checks if cart has `submitted = 1`
+  - `Cart::updateCart()` detects `submitted = 1`
-- `Cart::updateCart()` rejects updates to submitted carts
-- API returns **403 Forbidden**: "Cannot update cart.
-This cart has already been submitted."
-- Database constraint: `UPDATE ...
-WHERE submitted = 0` ensures protection at SQL level
+  - Calls `resetSubmittedCart()` to set `submitted = 0` and clear cart
+  - Then proceeds with normal cart update
+  - Previous order remains in orders table with original cart snapshot
+- No 403 errors - backend handles reset transparently
+- Session credentials remain unchanged (no new session created)
+- User can place unlimited orders with the same session
+- Frontend: On page load with submitted cart, clears local cart
 - API includes `submitted` field in cart responses (0 or 1)

-**Auto-Session Refresh on Submitted Cart:**
-- When loading cart from server, frontend checks `submitted` field
-- If `submitted === 1`, automatically triggers new session creation
+**Session Persistence After Order:**
-- New session credentials (SessionId and pwd) written to cookies
+- Session credentials (SessionId and pwd) remain unchanged after checkout
+- User keeps same session to view their purchases
-- Cart state cleared in Vuex
+- Cart is cleared locally but session is not regenerated
-- User seamlessly starts with fresh cart without manual intervention
-- Also handles 403 errors during cart operations (e.g., if user tries to add items to submitted cart)
+- Purchases are tied to session_id and phone number
+- User can see their order status and purchased content with same session

 **Security Features:**
 ✅ Session validation required for all cart/order operations